-Building Black: Towards Antiracist Architecture brings together the forefront of thinking in Black studies and architectural theory.
-Architecture and urban planning are only recently confronting their constitution of race as a social referent, and their part in the establishment of racism.
-Most of these recent works propose projects that respond to their surroundings, that merge into a changing and multicultural city.
+Building Black: Towards Antiracist Architecture brings together the forefronts of Black Studies and architectural theory.
+Only recently, architecture and urban planning have started to confront their constitution of race as a social referent, and their part in the establishment of racist logics.
+This confrontation usually results in projects that respond to their surroundings, that merge into a changing and multicultural city.
 Building Black, however, proposes the construction of a Black radical position: building islands of resistance against the expanding sea of imperial architecture.

 In Building Black, Mason reads the racial meaning of current construction projects in England through the histories of race and architecture.
 Closely reading Immanuel Kant’s formulation of the Subject as the creator of space and the development of whiteness in Modernist architecture, Mason finds that Blackness is an ongoing, antecedent island that can never quite be subsumed in the racializing project of modernity.
 Pushing this further, he positions antiracist architecture on a self-enclosed island de-linked from the city, preserving a sociality that cannot be incorporated into liberal universality.

-Alongside sustained critiques of architectural theory and Western philosophy, and close engagements with Black studies and Indigenous thinking, Mason criticizes the writing subject as a collaborator in the racialization of urban cartography.
-In response, Mason turns inwards in this book, opening the impossibility of the writer’s position in architecture and philosophy, and setting up a new mode of self-critical architectural writing.
-Building Black is a novel contribution to Black and spatial studies, as well as a method of writing about space and race.
+Alongside sustained critiques of architectural theory and Western philosophy, and close engagements with Black Studies and Indigenous thinking, Mason offer a critique of the writing subject as a collaborator in the racialization of urban cartography.
+In response, Mason turns inwards in this book, opening the impossibility of the writer’s position in architecture and philosophy, and setting up an alternative mode of self-critical architectural writing.